Last updated on December 8, 2025

 Watery Grave

 This Atraxa list focuses on the following packages: mana fixing and ramp, planeswalkers, proliferate synergy, and proliferate cards.
-The proliferate package is here since Atraxa won’t always be on the battlefield for you and proliferate cards stack well anyways.
-You’ve also got some infect cards to eventually poison your opponents here and there.
+The proliferate package is here since Atraxa won’t always be on the battlefield for you and proliferate cards stack well anyway.
+You’ve also got some infect cards to side step and poison your opponents; Atraxa's also an excellent infect commander!

 Atraxa, Praetors' Voice

 This legendary angel lends itself well to a planeswalker deck.
-Atraxa, Praetors' Voice‘s main ability is to proliferate every turn, which essentially puts a loyalty counter on each planeswalker you control.
+Atraxa, Praetors' Voice‘s the best proliferate commander in the game: its main ability is to proliferate every turn, which essentially puts a loyalty counter on each planeswalker you control.

-You know what else planeswalker decks likes to have around?
+You know what else planeswalker decks like to have around?
 A good blocker.
 Is a 4/4 with flying, vigilance, lifelink, and deathtouch a good blocker?
 Absolutely.

 Color Fixing and Ramp